"Violent and crowded prisons in Italy", the complaint of the Council of Europe

 READ ALSO: The case of mothers in prison breaks out.
 Salvini: “Pd frees Roma pickpockets”

-Therefore, Strasbourg once again calls for the abolition of daytime isolation, the review of the management of detainees under 41-bisbetter living conditions for prisoners and ad hoc measures for women and transgender prisoners.
+Therefore, Strasbourg is once again asking for the abolition of daytime isolation, the review of the management of detainees under 41-bisbetter living conditions for prisoners and ad hoc measures for women and transgender prisoners.

 Straburg, the testimonies collected by the Cpt